Trang An Gate at Ninh Binh City

 Non Nước Pagoda in Ninh Binh is an ancient Buddhist temple located at the foot of the Non Nuoc “mountain” alongside the Day River.
 Originally constructed during the Ly Dynasty (1009-1225), it was destroyed by war and neglect then rebuilt during the Tran Dynasty (1226-1400).
 It has since been destroyed and rebuilt many times but the pagoda is now recognized as a national historical and cultural relic, for its stunning location, history and architecture.

 Relatively unknown by European tourists, it is a huge draw card for thousands of domestic tourists who visit the region annually.
-Also known as Duc Thuy Son Pagoda, the temple is constructed entirely with local stone and features a spectacular garden area of some 2km², full of exotic statues and well tended gardens.
-A truely remarkable serene and tranquil refuge from the surrounding city.
+Also known as Duc Thuy Son Pagoda, the temple is constructed entirely with local stone and features a spectacular garden area full of exotic statues and well tended gardens.
+A truly remarkable, serene and tranquil refuge from the surrounding city.

 Bảo Tang Ninh Binh